Philip S. Foner: Career

 One historian described his work as presenting "a formidable challenge to the orthodox John R. Commons interpretation of labor history."
 This school of thought at the University of Wisconsin considered unionized workers to be improving their position in American capitalism.
 By contrast, according to historian Nelson Lichtenstein, Foner believed that "unions were part of a broader movement for democratization -- a means of struggling for political and social goals such as equality and power, as well as better wages, hours, and working conditions."
-He published nine more volumes in this history during his life, with the last, ending at the eve of the Great Depression, published shortly before his death.
+He published ten more volumes in this history during his life, with the last, ending at the eve of the Great Depression, published shortly before his death.

 In 1949, Foner published the first volume of his multi-volume work, The Life and Writings of Frederick Douglass, also produced by International Publishers in New York City.
 The work totaled five volumes, being published between 1949 and 1952.
 His nephew Eric Foner, known for his own work on the Reconstruction era, said that Douglass had been largely forgotten as an important abolitionist and African-American leader when his uncle started publishing his writings.

 In 1967, the power of the blacklist finally waned.
 Philip Foner was hired as a history professor at Lincoln University, a historically black university located near Oxford, Pennsylvania.
 Foner served here until his retirement in 1979.

 Following his retirement, Foner continued to publish books.
 He usually worked as a co-author and editor of document collections in association with a younger scholar.
 An historian of a later generation described his style as amassing primary documents, in the manner of some 19th-century historians.

 In 1979, nearly three decades after the mass firings at City College, the New York State Board of Higher Education formally apologized to Foner and persons attacked by the Rapp-Coudert Committee, whose lives had been disrupted by firings, political fears and rumors.
 The Board described the conduct of the Rapp-Coudert Committee as "an egregious violation of academic freedom".

 Foner became a professor of history at Rutgers University in Camden, New Jersey, in 1981.

 Following his wife Roslyn's death, Foner married again in 1988.
 His second marriage ended in divorce in 1991.